 Data Mapping: Adeptia enables smoother data transformation between an ERP and any other application.
 Data mapping rules can be configured visually with drag and drop ease in few simple clicks.
 This enables smoother moment of data between an ERP and other applications.

-Workflow Automation: Adeptia’s integration accelerator automates business processes to and from ERP.
-Human workflow capabilities allow business users to validate information, correcting errors, and making decisions.
+Workflow Automation: Adeptia’s ERP integration solution automates business processes to and from ERP that helps companies drive digital transformation initiatives.
+Human workflow capabilities allow business users to validate information, correct errors and make decisions quickly.
 The solution provisions pre-built flows and connectors for quick deployment.

 SOA-Based, Code-Free Approach: Adeptia provides an easy, graphical, point-and-click approach for building and deploying ERP integration flows.
 Process-centric, SOA-based approach allows automated SAP integration and helps users in responding faster to business and technology changes.